20 Things You Must Know About Korean Culture

 1. Take off your shoes when you arrive – or not.

 An increasing number of time-crunched locals are going the Western way and keeping their shoes on their feet.
 Since you probably won’t know which camp your host is in, follow their lead to be absolutely sure.
+Korean people are getting more comfortable with non-Koreans wearing shoes in their house.
+Its still best to ask but generally they will tell you its ok to wear your shoes, if they don’t then the default should be to remove them.

 2. Don’t be too surprised to see Korean people using their middle finger to point, tap a touch screen, or otherwise refer to something.